Introduction

 Which are the offbeat places to visit near Uttarkashi?

-There are so many offbeat trails to visit near Uttarkashi, including Nelong Valley, Maneri Dam, Harsil Valley, Baraadsar Lake, etc.; these places are known for their stunning natural beauty, providing majestic views of the Himalayas.
+There are so many offbeat trails to visit near Uttarkashi, include Nelong Valley, Maneri Dam, Harsil valley, Baraadsar Lake, etc.; these places are known for their stunning natural beauty, providing majestic views of the Himalayas.

 What is the best time to visit Uttarkashi?